Synthetify/synthetify-protocol/docs/docs/stats.md

 ### Statistic Cards

 There are five cards with:
-- the current value of the collateral
+- current debt of the collateral
 - current value debt
 - volume from 24h ago
 - fee from 24h ago